 A recent collaboration with students at London Met and Malaysian composer Valerie Ross’s new composition Cusp of Life led to performance at Cambridge University 25th October 2019 as part of Churchill College’s International Conference on Musical Intersections in Practice (MIP2019), and, as seen here, at the TATE Modern as part of a Tate Talks event ‘The Pecking Order’ 10th December.

 An earlier explicatory film here: Swarm: Self-organising systems in performance

-Jane is used to delivering a choreographic brief in a limited time frame whatever the context, whether live or filmed, with experienced or amateur dancers and across all sorts of styles.
+Jane is used to delivering a choreographic brief in a limited time frame whatever the context, whether live or filmed, making confident short works with across all sorts of styles.
 Jane works with energy and enthusiasm towards accomplished inventive performance that brings out the individuality and potential of performers.

 “We had so many compliments and people still talk about ‘the dance’ Thanks again”

 Always interested in meeting new people in new dance adventures, get in touch to discuss what you need.

 Dance is the oldest expressive language that speaks for and through all cultures.
 Through attentive movement we make new discoveries and interconnections with the self and the universe.
 In dancing we find wellness and new horizons, break down boundaries, build new confidence and, often, friends.